 “Active surveillance and watchful waiting are often used for older men and those with low-grade cancers who want to avoid the side effects of cancer treatment,” Dr. Richard said.
 “Your doctor will continue to monitor you and be available for any questions and concerns you might have along the way.
 Because prostate cancer grows slowly, these can be appropriate options for many patients.”

 At Rocky Mountain Cancer Centers, our cancer specialists are dedicated to creating a personalized care plan that is right for you.
-Find a provider who will be with you every step of the way.
+Find a prostate cancer doctor near you.